Badhacker98/PBX_2.0/README.md

     ```
     > Not press 'Ctrl + B' then 'D' to detatch from tmux and let your bot run in background.

 That's it!
-You've successfully deployed HellBot on a Linux VPS in 6 easy steps.
+You've successfully deployed Pbxbot 2.0 on a Linux VPS in 6 easy steps.

 ---